 - The Everlywell test is available at cost (meaning no profit to Everlywell).
 See a complete breakdown of the costs that go into providing the test.
 (Everlywell)

-- Everlywell tests are processed within 48 hours of lab receipt.
+- Everlywell tests provide secure digital results within 24-72 hours of the lab receiving your sample.
 (Everlywell)

 Researchers often look at the case fatality rate, which is the proportion of people who die from a disease of those who have been diagnosed with it.
 The case fatality rate can vary substantially over time depending on the specific characteristics of those infected.